eleduck/eleduck-camp/courses/w1/task1.md

 - Introduce yourself, talk about your current city, profession, hobby, etc.
-  My name is zhangbin ,I am living in Shanghai and working in an sass company , My mainly work on frontend development for the sass website.
+  My name is zhangbin ,I am living in Shanghai and working in an sass company , I mainly work on frontend development for the sass website.
   I was born in Guizhou Province ， which is a quite small town, There are hills everywhere, whether you're going to school or shopping, you're either going uphill or downhill I am a front-end engineer by profession